CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 “Who are you, Mary?
 What were you to me?”

 She started to speak, but didn’t.
 She had been dead inside for so long now, she couldn’t trust herself with emotions.
-She’d tell him later ... or perhaps his mind would clear and he would remember …that she was his wife….
+She’d tell him later ... or perhaps his mind would clear and he would remember … that she was his wife … .

 <p id="theend">~ The End ~
 <h6 class="btt"><a href="#top">Back to Top</a></h6>